Port Douglas Australia

 Several other options also include not even having to leave the town itself.
 You can visit one of the friendliest local markets on a Sunday, located right on the waterfront in an historic park.
 Other Port Douglas things to do include shopping and visiting galleries in the main shopping precincts the Wharf and Macrossan Street.

 To keep all that energy going, there is an extraordinarily good choice of restaurants and cafes in and around the town.
-The stunning Ospreys Restaurant at Thala Beach Lodge, is a must-do experience, especially for foodies.
+The stunning Ospreys Restaurant at Thala Beach Nature Reserve, is a must-do experience, especially for foodies.
 Imaginative, local and seasonal modern Australian cuisine served in a magnificent environment will impress even the most discerning diner.
 Other dining choices include the Nautilus Restaurant set above the main street of Port Douglas and the Salsa Bar and Grill which has great local food with an emphasis on seafood.

 Port Douglas Restaurants